 dose?
 Incidentally, I notice that Harvard University are doing research on

-vitamin B12 and sleep / wake cycles although they are using the cyanocobalamin
+its effect on sleep / wake cycles although they are using the cyanocobalamin

 rather than the methylcobalamin form.

 Blood levels of vitamin B12 are influenced by the form of ingestion, whether orally or by injection.
 However, most of the time the dose of vitamin B12 that is given is so large, that practically speaking it is difficult to guess whether it makes much difference in overall health.
 Those who have a severe form of pernicious anemia or vitamin B12 deficiency are probably better off getting an injection.